 We worked with MISO and one transmission owner in 2015 to implement a pilot program to make use of temperature-adjusted, short-term emergency ratings on a number of key facilities.
-Preliminary results indicated that there were clear benefits with no reliability issues.
-The program is ongoing and includes additional lines outside of the scope of the original pilot program.
+This has become an on-going program and results indicated that there were clear benefits with no reliability issues.
+The program includes additional lines outside of the scope of the original pilot program, but MISO has not developed similar programs in other areas.
 Given the benefits, we have recommended expanding this program to other regions.

 Finally, there are substantial potential savings with more wide-spread use of Voltage and Stability Analysis Tools (VSAT) in real time.
 In January 2015, the VSAT software was implemented and successfully used to reduce the costs of managing stability constraints in the Midwest region.
 In 2014, the congestion on a key interface exceeded \$31 million in real time.
 After implementation of VSAT, this was reduced to less than \$1 million.
-In 2016, MISO continued promote the use of VSAT in neighboring regions to enable reliable use of higher limits based on more accurate and timely reliability analyses.
-This would lower the costs of external constraints on MISO and its customers.
+In 2016, MISO continued to promote the use of VSAT in neighboring regions to enable reliable use of higher limits based on more accurate and timely reliability analyses.
+This would lower the costs of external constraints to MISO and its customers.

-Figure A87: Potential Value of Additional Transmission Capability
+Figure A92: Potential Value of Additional Transmission Capability